Lassonde Industries Earnings Call Transcripts

 -

-Q2 saw 7.8% sales growth and 21% higher operating profit, led by U.S. volume gains and efficiency improvements.
-The North Carolina expansion and Summer Garden acquisition support future growth, with 2024 sales guidance raised to mid- to high-single digits.
+Q2 saw 7.8% sales growth and 21% higher operating profit, driven by U.S. volume gains and Canadian pricing.
+The North Carolina expansion and Summer Garden acquisition support future growth, while 2024 sales guidance was raised to mid- to high-single digits.

 -